brglng/vim-im-select/README.md

 ### `g:im_select_command`

-This variable can be set to the `im-select` program path of your own.
+This variable can be set to the `im-select` program path of your own (only useful on macOS and Windows).